 - How will the minor be notified of the judicial bypass decision?

 - What if the court fails to issue a decision in four calendar days?

 - What if the bypass isn't granted?

-Planned Parenthood League of Massachusetts has created a hotline to assist minors seeking information about the judicial bypass process and access to an attorney.
-The hotline will serve minors whether they are seeking an abortion at Planned Parenthood or at another abortion provider.
+Planned Parenthood League of Massachusetts Patient Navigators are here to assist minors seeking information about the judicial bypass process and access to an attorney.
+The Navigators will serve minors whether they are seeking an abortion at Planned Parenthood or at another abortion provider.

 There is no fee for filing the petition.
 In addition, the attorneys connected through PPLM will not be charging the minor for their services.

 Once the minor has met with the attorney, the attorney will file a petition in district court to request a bypass and schedule the bypass hearing.
 The hearing must be held in a location where there is privacy and limited access.
 This will most likely be in the judge's private chambers or in a closed courtroom.
 Each judge may have his or her own way of conducting a hearing.
 The judge may ask questions and the minor is encouraged to answer them as best they can.
 The minor's identity, the court record, and the court proceedings must be kept under seal and cannot be disclosed.

 The court must schedule the hearing as soon as the petition is filed.
 The hearing must be set as soon as practicable but in no event later than four calendar days after the date of filing.
 The court must also issue a decision within four calendar days after the date of filing.

 Under the federal constitution, a minor has the right to a two-tiered hearing in which they are entitled to show that they are mature enough to give informed consent to the abortion, and if they are not sufficiently mature, that waiver is in their best interest.